Pranita0510/Machine_Learning_Poly_Linear_Regression/README.md

-🤖 Machine Learning Model Implementation:
+🤖Polynomial Non-Linear Regression in Machine Learning Model:

 This Jupyter Notebook demonstrates the implementation of machine learning models on a cleaned and preprocessed dataset.
 It includes model training, evaluation, and performance comparison using Python libraries like Scikit-learn.